 Sarah has been an enthusiast of local, sustainable agriculture for many years and is excited to become more involved in the community.
 She has an AA in General Studies and a Certificate of Completion as a Film Technician from CNM.
 She currently lives in Albuquerque with her husband, young daughter, and two yorkies.
 Sarah is an avid lover of books and documentaries, and in her spare time enjoys hiking, sewing, and cooking.

 Catherine is a Santa Fe native with deep roots in the community, serving on several boards in the area.
 Over the past 12 years she has focused on land health and conservation.
-Some of her local work includes overseeing a grass bank and grass-fed beef operation, and managing grants for land restoration projects in New Mexico, Arizona, and southern Colorado.
+Some of her work includes overseeing a grass bank and grass-fed beef operation, and managing grants for land restoration projects in New Mexico, Arizona, and Colorado.
 For the Navajo Nation, Catherine coordinated Chapter members and managed an annual conference focused on growing and selling food.
-Catherine lives in Agua Fria Village where she experiences the cultures and traditions with which she grew up.
+She lives in Agua Fria Village in the cultures and traditions with which she grew up.

 Value Chain Coordinator